 Yep, Copenhagen is an expensive city to visit.
 But that doesn’t mean you have to spend your days stuck in your hotel room, feeling sad and lonely.
-There are masses of completely free things to do, from guided bike tours to summer swims with the locals.
+Knowing where to stay in Copenhagen helps (check HotelsCombined’s Copenhagen blog for great deals), but there are masses of completely free things to do, from guided bike tours to summer swims with the locals.
 And of course, you can always have an audience with the famous Little Mermaid.

 Because no one likes missing out on fun for the sake of a few kroner, we’ve also included some extremely cheap activities in this list (they’re all under 50 DDK).
 Just use the headings below to hop straight to the section you’re interested in.